UTF-1

-UTF-1 is a method of transforming ISO/IEC 10646/Unicode into a stream of bytes.
+UTF-1 is an obsolete method of transforming ISO/IEC 10646/Unicode into a stream of bytes.
 Its design does not provide self-synchronization, which makes searching for substrings and error recovery difficult.
 It reuses the ASCII printing characters for multi-byte encodings, making it unsuited for some uses (for instance Unix filenames cannot contain the byte value used for forward slash).
 UTF-1 is also slow to encode or decode due to its use of division and multiplication by a number which is not a power of 2.
 Due to these issues, it did not gain acceptance and was quickly replaced by UTF-8.

 Design

 Similar to UTF-8, UTF-1 is a variable-width encoding that is backwards-compatible with ASCII.
 Every Unicode code point is represented by either a single byte, or a sequence of two, three, or five bytes.
 All ASCII code points are a single byte (the code points U+0080 through U+009F are also single bytes).

 UTF-1 does not use the C0 and C1 control codes or the space character in multi-byte encodings: a byte in the range 0–0x20 or 0x7F–0x9F always stands for the corresponding code point.
 This design with 66 protected characters tried to be ISO/IEC 2022 compatible.

 UTF-1 uses "modulo 190" arithmetic (256 − 66 = 190).
 For comparison, UTF-8 protects all 128 ASCII characters and needs one bit for this, and a second bit to make it self-synchronizing, resulting in "modulo 64" arithmetic (8 − 2 = 6; 2^{6} = 64).
 BOCU-1 protects only the minimal set required for MIME-compatibility (0x00, 0x07–0x0F, 0x1A–0x1B, and 0x20), resulting in "modulo 243" arithmetic (256 − 13 = 243).

 Although modern Unicode ends at U+10FFFF, both UTF-1 and UTF-8 were designed to encode the complete 31 bits of the original Universal Character Set (UCS-4), and the last entry in this table shows this original final code point.